toltalchaos/shop-os/README.md

 - add background and set colours to other pages
 - hide the management page within a :connect: page
 - add site design options such as branding figures/images
+- order status "status" title to be a DDL component
+    - order placed
+    - order confirmed (awaiting payment)
+    - order processing
+    - order shipped
+    - order complete
+    - ...

 - cart/checkout
-    - add payment/checkout flow
-        - e-transfer flow - gotta sort this out yet
-            - user creates order
     - items availability/invintory is updated
     - sendgrid email system??? for both orders and updates
     - manager order management page should have the full list of orders and statuses. for now is just a lookup by ID

 - refine order tracking
-    - order updates to track lineage and times of updates (shows previous updates using a card with "editable" flag for the managers view much like the product edits)
     - this could be a timeline showing events from current with accordions to show historical events.
-        - **INTAKE**: an array of order update events (name this?)
         - **display**: timeline with accordion for each value other then the first - **WITH SORTING BY TIME**

 - create static files for products, orders, manager accounts, and site settings to make the server files call/write to as needed